Skip to content

 If enabled, the ad bar appears during ads and offers countdowns and controls.
 You can enable the ad bar with the default configuration by setting window.PoWaSettings.advertising.adBar = true or with a configuration through window.PoWaSettings.advertising.adBar = {...}.

 By default, the ad bar provides controls to play or pause, mute or unmute, and skip the ad.
 The ad bar also displays an ad countdown for the duration of the ad.
 The ad bar defaults to a 15-second skip offset to enable the skip control.
-The ad bar also displays a skip countdown to count down until the time the skip option is available.
-A two-second threshold is factored in to the skip calculation so that ads that are slightly longer than the skip offset do not trigger the skip control.
+The ad bar also displays a skip countdown to count down until the skip option is available.
+A two-second threshold is factored into the skip calculation so that ads slightly longer than the skip offset do not trigger the skip control.

 Example